 How do you care for different hair porosity types?

 "High-porosity hair frizzes out when exposed to humidity and becomes more easily dry and brittle in dry heat," says Rullan.
 "Low porosity hair is moisture resistant because the cuticle layer is so tightly closed that water molecules are too big to penetrate the hair shaft."
-In other words, moisture is the key no matter your hair's porosity; look for products with emollients—or softening ingredients such as aloe, avocado, jojoba oil, and shea butter—as they form a barrier and trap water in the hair shaft quite well.
+In other words, moisture is the key no matter your hair's porosity; look for products with emollients—or softening ingredients such as aloe, avocado, jojoba oil, and shea butter—as they form a barrier and trap water.

 I have learned from many curl specialists that healthy hair starts in the shower because "water is life" as one stylist put it to me, and Rullan agrees: "Think of shampooing as a little less about cleansing the hair more about cleansing the scalp.
 Yes, it is important to care for the existing tresses, but a clean, healthy scalp is what produces healthy hair.
 On that same note, just like with skin, whatever you put in your body is more important than what you put on it so drink lots of water and maintain a nutritious diet."

 Rullan also recommends all hair types always use a sulfate-free shampoo, as sulfates can be quite drying.